CheckoutCrypto/checkoutcrypto-wordpress/README.md

 2. copy contents of wp-e-commerce to plugins/wp-e-commerce/

+3. set permissions

+   sudo chmod 777 ./wp-content/wp-e-commerce/wpsc-merchants/checkoutcrypto -R

+	Coin Image Storage permissions

+   sudo chmod 777 ./wp-content/uploads/checkoutcrypto -R

 3. activate checkoutcrypto plugin. (seperate from payment module)

 4. activate checkoutcrypt payment module in wp-e-commerce plugin.
 Go to Settings->Store->checkoutCrypto -> API.

 5. Copy and paste your API key from your CheckoutCrypto.com Account, into your CheckoutCrypto Payment Module in step 4.

-6. Press "refresh coins" if you add a new coin, in order to cache the rate, coin, image.
+6. Press "refresh coins", to add all inital coins or refresh all coin rates.
+If you add a new coin, in order to cache the rate, coin, image, empty the MySQL $wp_prefix.cc_coins table manually, then back in the Payment Menu, hit "refresh coins" again.

 Support